candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

    would be an older Gtk 2, while we use Gtk+ 3 here.

-2. A most simple AppIndicator, in order to be actually displayed, would need to be activated (`set_status(...ACTIVE)`), and would need to have a menu assiciated with it.
-If any of these conditions is not met, the applicatoin will start, but there will be no AppIndicator displayed though.
-Thus, after instantiaing the one, we set it up correctly.
+2. A most simple AppIndicator, in order to be actually displayed, would need to be activated (`set_status(...ACTIVE)`), and would need to have a menu associated with it.
+If any of these conditions is not met, the application will start, but there will be no AppIndicator displayed though.
+Thus, after instantiating the one, we set it up correctly.

    > A note on AppIndicator constructor: it accepts a **unique** indicator name (so think of a name no one else would
    > use), an icon name (more on it later, let's put any string here for now) and an indicator category.
 You can `dir()`
-   > all categoreis from `appindicator.IndicatorCategory` to see which are available.
+   > all categories from `appindicator.IndicatorCategory` to see which are available.
 The category typically impacts
    > where in the system tray the AppIndicator is placed - that is, the ordering between AppIndicators.
 You may want
-   > to experiment wth different categories to see what the result is.
+   > to experiment with different categories to see what the result is.

 3. Lastly, `gtk.main()` starts the Gtk endless loop.
 This function call will not quit until the Gtk application ends itself.
 Thus, in the case of the code above - it never ends.